dimitri/masteringpostgresql.com/content/faq.md

 +++

-All you wanted to know about ***Mastering PostgreSQL in Application Developement***, the book you need to read as a developer to level-up your SQL game!
+All you wanted to know about ***Mastering PostgreSQL in Application Development***, the book you need to read as a developer to level-up your SQL game!

 {{< figure class="left" src="/img/MasteringPostgreSQLinAppDev-Cover.png" >}}